 The idea that we're all here for a purpose and everything is going to turn out alright on some level probably sounds like wishful thinking to many.
 When I lost my faith in god I also lost the belief that there was any reason to life.
 I figured our existence was completely biological, and that when I died, my consciousness would cease to exist.
 I could accept that.
 I felt that I was being quite realistic in accepting that "fact", when so many others seemed to be clinging to any belief system they could find, as long as it leant some meaning to their lives.
 Searching for the truth, rather then finding a false but comforting answer, has always been very important to me.
 Yet the more experiences I have, the more I carefully look at life, the more I think there is a meaning.
 Usually, even when an event seems to be negative, the ultimate outcome or something that it teaches me outweighs the negativity of the event.
 Many times I seem to be mysteriously presented with the same sort of problem over and over until I find a positive way to deal with it, and then that sort of problem never manifests itself again.
 I've "learned my lesson", apparently.
 Was there a reason I was born in the month of the snake, the year of the dragon, and the hour of the dragon (according to Chinese astrology)?
 I happen to think I chose that birth date to give myself a clue about my past.
 It's a fragment of "hard evidence" that appeals to my logical nature.

-I said earlier that I gave up Christianity and do not believe in god, and over the years I have received many e-mails trying to "bring me back into the fold".
-Well, I don't think I'll ever call myself Christian again, but I do believe in God, after a fashion.
+I said earlier that I gave up Christianity and do not believe in god, and over the years I have received a handful of e-mails trying to "bring me back into the fold".
+I doubt I'll ever call myself Christian again, but I do believe in god, after a fashion.
 I think we all choose our lives, and that there is some mysterious system of meaningful coincidences that guide us towards things we choose to learn or accomplish, as long as we're open to the signs.
-One could say that this whole system is controlled by God, or by a Source, or even a collective spirit of which we are all a part.
-Of course, that might be blasphemy to some circles of Christianity, but in my mind, the important parts of all the major religions throughout history have all been about the same kinds of things (see that Joseph Campbell Companion I mentioned).
-By connecting to God, or Source, or our higher selves, we can let that power guide, help, and protect us in this life.
+One could say that this whole system is controlled by god, or by a Source, or even by some collection of friendly and malevolent spirits.
+In my mind, the important parts of all the major religions throughout history have all been about the same kinds of things (see that Joseph Campbell Companion I mentioned).
+By connecting to god, or Source, our higher selves, friendly spirits, our ancestors, or whatever it is, we can let that power guide, help, and protect us in this life.
 As long as I follow a path of good and fulfill my purpose here, someday I'll be a dragon again, even if it's in another life.

 Here are some other resources you might be interested in: